De La Palma, OH (1852 - present post office & farming town)

 Location: Union Township, Brown County - On U.S. Route 52 at the intersection of Pisgah Hill Rd.

 It was settled in 1799 by John Liggett, followed by a few other families & businessmen.
-Lavanna had a log cabin school in 1800, the first ferry boat in Brown County around 1810, & was also where the first newspaper in the county was made.
-The town didn't grow fast but kept growing & probably had it's heyday in the 1870's.
+Levanna had a log cabin school in 1800, the first ferry boat in Brown County around 1810, & was also where the first newspaper in the county was made.
+The town didn't grow fast but kept growing & had it's heyday in the 1870's & 1880's.

 There was a saw mill & lumber yard operated by Boyd & Company who also had a small manufacturing factory & did business in nearby Higginsport & Ripley.
 Levanna also had a one room schoolhouse (Union Township #10), a blacksmith shop, church, planing mill, & a cooperage that made wine & whiskey casks.
+The abandoned house attached to this listing was the hotel.
 Vineyards were another source of income as grapes grew well there & made good wine.
 In the early 1900's the town had a train station on the Ohio Valley & Columbus Railroad but it went out of business before the 1920's.

 Levanna doesn't have any stores or businesses today but there's a few old abandoned houses in town & it's a nice drive along the Ohio River & scenic byway.
 Some of the early settlers of Levanna were buried in the cemetery north of town on Pisgah Hill Rd.